Climate Warming 56 Million Years Ago: Can the Biodiversity of the Past Help Us Anticipate the Future?

 Rodolphe Tabuce, University of Montpellier

-To offer some food for thought based on observed facts, we can look back to the past, about 56 million years ago.
+To provide food for thought based on observed facts, we can look back to the past, about 56 million years ago.
 At that time, two brief but very intense periods of global warming coincided with unprecedented changes in Europe’s fauna.
 We have just published our research in the journal PNAS, which provides a better understanding of this pivotal stage in the history of mammals.

 Thorough field research in Occitanie

-Surprising wildlife in Albas
+Surprising Wildlife in Albas

 A discovery that changes the game

-But let’s go back to a time before the PETM, more than 100,000 years earlier, just before the POE, during the very end of the Paleocene.
+But let’s go back to before the PETM, more than 100,000 years earlier, just before the POE, during the very end of the Paleocene.
 At that time, we believed that European faunas consisted solely of “archaic” species that were essentially endemic, as they were confined to Europe.
-The continent was then fairly isolated from the other neighboring landmasses by shallow seas.
+The continent was then fairly isolated from other neighboring landmasses by shallow seas.

 The EDENs project is supported by the French National Research Agency (ANR), which funds project-based research in France.
 Its mission is to support and promote the development of basic and applied research across all disciplines, and to strengthen the dialogue between science and society.
 For more information, visit theANR website.